Szymon-Czuszek/Python-Riddles/README.md

 - 💾 Minimal extra memory usage for space efficiency
 - 📖 Clear, concise logic that ensures readability

+This solution provides a practical approach to string manipulation and can be easily extended to more complex text-processing tasks.

 ## 🔠 Riddle 6 - Unique Characters

 **❓ Problem:** Given a string, determine if it is comprised of all unique characters.
 For example, the string 'abcde' has all unique characters and should return True.
 The string 'aabcde' contains duplicate characters and should return false.